 A distribution will be treated as paid on December 31 of a calendar year if it is declared by the trust in October, November or December of that year with a record date in such a month and is paid by the trust during January of the following year.
-Such distributions will be taxable to unitholders in the calendar year in which the distributions are declared, rather than the calendar year in which the distributions are received.
+Such distributions will be taxable to unitholders in the calendar year in which the distributions are received.